Iden Versio: Video games

 Iden returns in the Star Wars Battlefront II: Resurrection downloadable content (DLC).
-Mitch Dyer, the co-writer of Battlefront II details that "when the Resurrection DLC begins, [...]
+Mitch Dyer, co-writer of Battlefront II, claimed that "when the Resurrection DLC begins, [...]
 Iden is in a time of peace.
 The galaxy is at peace — there is no war."
 While the initial Battlefront II campaign features chapters in which the player controls other characters like Luke Skywalker or Lando Calrissian, the Resurrection DLC focuses entirely on Iden.
 Dyer commented that this is because "one of the key pieces of feedback [the development team] got was that people really liked playing as Iden.
 She's an interesting and compelling new character in the Star Wars universe, so we wanted to really focus the rest of the story on her."
 Resurrection introduces Iden and Del's daughter, Zay.
-Following Del's disappearance, Iden, Zay, and Shriv Suurgav, Iden's old partner from Inferno Squad, search for him, and stumble upon Project Resurrection, the First Order's operation of abducting children from their homes and indoctrinating them to become stormtroopers.
-Eventually, the trio learn that Del was killed by Hask.
-Toward the end of the DLC, while infiltrating Hask's Star Destroyer with Zay and Shriv, Iden steals the plans for a First Order dreadnought and kills Hask, but is mortally wounded in the process.
-Zay and Shriv manage to escape on a stolen TIE Fighter and send the dreadnought plans to General Leia Organa's Resistance movement.
-Leia then sends the pair to gather the Resistance's allies in the Outer Rim.
+Following Del's disappearance, Iden, Zay, and Shriv Suurgav search for him and stumble upon Project Resurrection, the First Order's operation of abducting children from their homes and indoctrinating them to become stormtroopers.
+Eventually, the trio discover that Del was killed by Hask, and decide to learn more about Project Resurrection by boarding Hask's Star Destroyer.
+After retrieving information on the project and the plans of a First Order Dreadnought, Iden and Zay are confronted by Hask, who shoots the former before being killed.
+Iden succumbs to her injury following an emotional farewell to Zay, who escapes with Shriv in a stolen TIE fighter, contacts General Leia Organa, and is tasked with finding new allies for the Resistance.

-Versio is mentioned in the 2020 video game Star Wars: Squadrons by the Imperial pilot Havina Vonreg, who expressed spitefulness for Versio's defection to the New Republic.
-Versio was added as a playable character to the mobile free-to-play turn-based role-playing game Star Wars: Galaxy of Heroes in January 2022.
+Iden is mentioned in the 2020 video game Star Wars: Squadrons by Imperial pilot Havina Vonreg, who expresses spitefulness for Versio's defection to the New Republic.
+In January 2022, Iden was added as a playable character to the mobile free-to-play, turn-based role-playing video game Star Wars: Galaxy of Heroes.

-Promotion and reception
+Other

-A LEGO minifigure version of Versio is also available in the LEGO Star Wars Inferno Squad Battle Pack, which was released in early 2019.
-An expansion to Fantasy Flight's Star Wars Legion, includes and Iden Versio miniature and cards to include her in standard play.
+A Lego minifigure of Iden Versio, alongside three other Inferno Squad members, was released as part of the "Inferno Squad Battle Pack" in early 2019.
+An expansion to Fantasy Flight Games' Star Wars Legion released in 2020 includes an Iden Versio miniature figure and playing cards.